aptly-dev/www.aptly.info/content/doc/faq.md

 aptly first looks for configuration file in `~/.aptly.conf`, and if no file is found, it makes attempt to load `/etc/aptly.conf`. aptly creates configuration file in `~/.aptly.conf` if no config file is found, so you might need to remove auto-generated `~/.aptly.conf`.

+**Q: How do I change permissions for published repository files?**

+aptly creates files with permission `0666` and directories with permission `0777`, permissions are affected by user's [umask](http://en.wikipedia.org/wiki/Umask) setting.
+With default umask of `0022`, files created would have permissions `-rw-r--r--` and dirs would be `drwxr-xr-x`.
+So change umask before running `aptly publish` in order to set final permissions as you need.